Managing Markets: Assessing the Relationship Between Farmers Market Management and Farmers' Economic Viability and Quality of Life

 Educational approach:

 The educational approach of this project is iterative.
 As we gain knowledge through the research activities, we are checking those insights through listening sessions and workshops with different stakeholders.
-These listening session activities will continue to pick up in terms of number through the fall and winter of 2023 (the lighter seasons for many of the farmers included in the project).
-In addition, as we collect and analyze data beginning in summer 2023, we will be drafting more shareable materials.
+These listening session activities picked up in the fall and winter of 2023/24 (the lighter seasons for many of the farmers included in the project).
+Outreach using data from the project thus far has included in-person and virtual events with market managers from across the country.
+These include the following presentations:

 Educational & Outreach Activities